uwcirg/JTrueNTHOAuth-Client/README.md

 Basically, whenever CS sends us a set of roles for a given user, it does so by sending a JSON object.
 Our library is able to read such data and return it as a list of Java objects.

-Please note that the library does not provide TrueNTHRoleJsonExtractor or  TrueNTHRole, as TrueNTHRole is a internal representation of roles in our system.
+Please note that the library does not provide TrueNTHRoleJsonExtractor or  TrueNTHRole, as TrueNTHRole is an internal representation of roles in our system.
 We will be putting a basic representation of such elements into the library this week (you can watch the library on Git to receive the new code).
 PS: roles are not necessary in order to implement login protocols.

 ```Java
 @Override